Pandemic Financially

 Federal Pandemic Unemployment Assistance

-• Extension of state unemployment benefits another 13 weeks
+The federal CARES Act provided the following three types of assistance, among other things:- Extension of state unemployment benefits for another 13 weeks

 Economic Impact Payment

 If you contracted COVID-19 on the job and are out of work, you may be eligible for workers’ compensation benefits in the form of income replacement and medical costs.
-Be sure to notify your employer right away if you believe you have COVID-19 and that you were exposed to the coronavirus at work.
-Contact an experienced workers’ compensation attorney to discuss your claim.
+Be sure to notify your employer immediately if you believe you have COVID-19 and were exposed to the coronavirus at work.
+Contact a workers' compensation attorney to discuss your claim.

-If you qualify, you will receive benefits for the time you are out of work.
+You will receive benefits when you are out of work if you qualify.
 If you suffer any lasting ill effects from COVID-19 that affect your quality of life or affect your ability to do your job, you could also receive temporary or permanent partial or total disability payments.

 TIP#3 - Take Advantage of Student Loan and Mortgage Forbearance to Pad Your Emergency Fund.

 What if something happens?
-A health crisis, a car accident that totals your vehicle, or you get laid off and you need ready cash?
+A health crisis, a car accident that totals your vehicle, or you get laid off and need ready cash?
 Stop making these monthly payments and put the money you would have used to pay them in your emergency fund.
-This should give you sufficient padding to address most any emergency that crops up in the next few months.
+This should give you sufficient padding to address almost all emergencies in the next few months.

-Financial health is as crucial as physical health, and even if you haven’t contracted COVID-19 (yet!) or lost your job (yet!), the pandemic still has the power to affect you and your family and cause you a great deal of stress and suffering if you do not take action on these three tips.
+Financial health is as crucial as physical health, and evehaven'tu haven’t contracted COVID-19 (yet!) or haven't your job (yet!), the pandemic still has the power to affect you and your family and cause you a great deal of stress and suffering if you do not take action on these three tips.
 Follow them, and you will be able to not only survive this health crisis but thrive, come what may.